 If cancer has spread to an organ system, a doctor will likely recommend systemic therapies, such as chemotherapy or radiation therapy.

-A person should contact their doctor if they experience severe finger pain or any of the following symptoms:
+A person should contact a doctor if they experience severe finger pain or any of the following symptoms:

 A person can prevent finger joint pain by:

-Finger joint pain can occur due to several causes and may affect a person’s everyday activities.
+Finger joint pain can occur for several reasons and may affect a person’s everyday activities.

 An injured finger should improve with rest and pain medication.
 Injuries include sprain, strain, dislocation, or fracture.
 A doctor may need to reset a fractured bone.